grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 Plotting and aggregating electrical consumption is a common use case for combining InfluxDB and Grafana.
 Using Flux, we saw just how easy it can be to group our data by day and then alert on that daily value.
 In our next two examples we will examine the more complex form of Grafana Alert: multidimensional alerts.

 {{< /tutorials/step >}}
-{{< tutorials/step title="Example 4: How to Create a Dynamic (Multidimensional) Grafana Alert Using Flux" >}}
+{{< tutorials/step title="Example 4: how to create a dynamic (multidimensional) Grafana Alert using Flux" >}}

 Let’s return to our fluid tanks from example 1, but this time let’s assume we have 5 tanks (A5, B4, C3, D2, and E1).

+1. The Challenge

 **Scenario:** We are now tracking the temperature in five tanks: A5, B4, C3, D2, and E1.

 **Challenge:** Create one multidimensional alert that will notify us whenever the temperature in **any** tank is less than 30 °C or greater than 60 °C.

+2. Add an initial Flux query to your Grafana Alert rule

 We begin, as always, by writing our initial query.
 This is very similar to our query in example 1, but note how our third `filter()` function captures the data from all five tanks and not just `A5`: